forsaken-heart24/HorizonUX/docs/SUPPORTED_DEVICES.md

 ---

-# How to Become a Device Maintainer
+# Q: How to Become a Device Maintainer?

-## Requirements
+## A: Requirements

 1. **OneUI Porting Skills**
      Familiarity with porting OneUI to devices is essential.